Newly Formed LCRF Young Professionals Committee to Host its Inaugural Event on May 19th

 More information about the May 19th event, including registration, is available here: bit.ly/1TCsi0H

-About The Lung Cancer Research Foundation The mission of the Lung Cancer Research Foundation is to improve and save lives by funding groundbreaking research for the prevention, diagnosis, treatment and cure of lung cancer.
-In 2015, the original Lung Cancer Research Foundation and Uniting Against Lung Cancer merged to form the Foundation as it is today, combining their expertise, resources and networks to have an even greater impact on the disease.
-Since inception, the two organizations have funded hundreds of grants across the spectrum of basic, clinical and translational research at leading medical institutions around the world.
+About The Lung Cancer Research Foundation The mission of the Lung Cancer Research Foundation is to improve and save lives by funding groundbreaking research for the prevention, diagnosis, treatment, and cure of lung cancer.
+In 2015, the original Lung Cancer Research Foundation and Uniting Against Lung Cancer merged to form the Foundation as it is today, combining their expertise, resources, and networks to have an even greater impact on the disease.
+Since its inception, the two organizations have funded hundreds of grants across the spectrum of basic, clinical, and translational research at leading medical institutions around the world.